Vatzie-man/PyMonitoring_demonstration/README.md

 Unfortunately, as the program is specific to the place, network and devices it won’t work elsewhere, so the code is only for demonstration.
 End user experience can be found in in jpg_examples folder.

+Project works fine, but there is still things to improve as I am constantly larning.